Tom Hurt

 Richard Schenkman, 2007

 A professor tells his colleagues he has been alive for 14,000 years.
-Shot entirely in one room, zero budget, and more philosophically interesting than most films ten times its cost.
+Shot entirely in one room, zero budget.
+The ideas carry the whole thing.

 sci-fiphilosophy